vadosnaprimer/pspkvm/Readme.txt

 	Left Trigger + Right Trigger + Cross:    Exit current running MIDlet

 - Multi tasking
 	In an application, pressing Left Trigger+Right Trigger+Triangle will send the currently running MIDlet to the background, and the AMS screen will be shown.
-The background running MIDlet is shown high-lighted, and you can choose another MIDlet to run without stopping the previous MIDlet.
+The backgrounded MIDlet is shown highlighted, and you can choose another MIDlet to run without stopping the previous MIDlet.
 To bring a midlet running in the background to the foreground, just click the MIDlet item from AMS.
-	Note that currently we only enable run two MIDlets to run at same time, will allow more in future.
+	Note that currently we only enable run two MIDlets to run at the same time, will allow more in the future.

 - Connect to network
-	Before a Java MIDlet wants to use network, you need to connect your PSP to network at first.
-To setup this connection, please select "Network Setup" in AMS(the 2nd item in AMS MIDlets list), then all the wifi connections you've setup in PSP will be listed.
-Select one and until an alert popup to tell you if it's succeeded.
-Once it says "Successfully connected by profile xxx", that means your network is setup, and back to AMS and run you MIDlet which uses network.
+	Before a Java MIDlet can use the network, you need to connect your PSP to a WiFi hub.
+To set up this connection, select "Network Setup" in AMS (the 2nd item in the AMS MIDlets list), then all the wifi connections you've set up on your PSP will be listed.
+Select one and wait for an alert popup telling you if it's succeeded.
+Once it says "Successfully connected by profile xxx", that means your network is ready, and you can go back to the AMS and run MIDlets that use the network.
-	*Tips for 3.xx OE users: you don't have to setup network in "Network Setup" menu.
-When the first your MIDlet want to access wifi network, a PSP network setup dialog will popup and prompt you connecting.
-And also, you can press "L+R+Square" at any time to call up network setup dialog.
+	*Tips for 3.xx OE users: you don't have to set up network in the "Network Setup" menu.
+When the first MIDlet want to access the network, a PSP network setup dialog will popup and prompt you to start a connection.
+And also, you can press "L+R+Square" at any time to call up the network setup dialog.

 - Select device to emulate
-	When user select a jad/jar file from memory stick to run, a "Device Select" menu will appear.
-Choose you preffered device size and model here, and press CIRCLE key to decide.
-If want to change the preffered device setting, go back to AMS and move the highlight onto the MIDlet whose setting you want to change, then select "Select Device" from menu.
+	When the user selects a jad/jar file from the memory stick to run, a "Device Select" menu will appear.
+Choose your preferred device size and model here, and press the CIRCLE key to select it.
+If you want to change the preferred device setting, go back to the AMS and move the highlight onto the MIDlet whose setting you want to change, then select "Select Device" from the menu.

-- Change default key assignment for specified game Default key assignment may not fit your game, you can go to AMS and move the highlight onto the MIDlet whose key assignment you want to change, then select "Select Device" from menu.
-Change the key setting as what you want.
-REMEBER:"Shift" means Left Trigger or Right Tirgger.
+- Change default key assignment for specified game
+	If the default key assignment does not fit your game, you can go to the AMS and move the highlight onto the MIDlet whose key assignment you want to change, then select "Select Device" from the menu.
+Change the key setting to what you want.
+REMEMBER:"Shift" means Left Trigger or Right Trigger.

 - Change defualt JSR75 Fileconnection root directories mapping in pspkvm.ini.
 	The default root directories mapping is as following: